IncognitoCxde/OnlineStore/README.md

-# 🛍️ OnlineStore
+🛍️ ## OnlineStore

-**OnlineStore** — an educational project written in Swift alongside dependencies such as SnapKit, Firebase & it's own DesignSystem
+** OnlineStore **  — an educational iOS project written in Swift, using SnapKit, Firebase, and a custom DesignSystem.

+⸻

-## About the Project
+📖 About the Project

-OnlineStore — a demonstrative app which shows the basics of an online shopping experience, made with the help of Platzi Fake Store API, you can:
+OnlineStore is a demonstrative app showcasing the fundamentals of an e-commerce experience, powered by the Platzi Fake Store API.

-- view products;
+With this app, users can:
+	•	🧾 View products
-- add products to cart;
+	•	🛒 Add products to cart
-- wishlist products;
-- proceed to payment.
+	•	❤️ Wishlist items
+	•	💳 Proceed to payment

-This app was created for educational purposes!
+This app was created purely for educational and demonstration purposes.

+⸻

+⚙️ Usage & Guidelines

-## ⚙️ If you would like to use this project in any way
+If you’d like to use or learn from this project:

-Use for educational purposes.
+	•	✅ Use for educational purposes

-Credit and tag authors if used.
+	•	Please credit and tag the author(s) if shared or modified

-Follow github usage guidelines.
+	•	Follow GitHub’s usage and attribution guidelines
 ---

 Special thanks to: